youcef-gaga/Bechfa---Private-Doctor-Booking-Emergency-Locator-App/README.md

 firebase_auth: latest_version
 cloud_firestore: latest_version
 ```
+---
+## Bechfa Doctors - Doctor Management App
+- Bechfa Doctors is a separate mobile app designed for doctors who want their clients to easily see their location.
+This app allows doctors to manage their availability and location visibility.
+- Note: The code source for Bechfa Doctors is available upon request.
+Please contact me if you are interested in accessing the source.
+---
 ### Getting started continued:

 A few resources to get you started if this is your first Flutter project: